EDChui/katacoda-scenarios/slack-bot/step1.md

 ## Setup Environment Variable(s)

 It is a good practice to set the OAuth Token as environment variable instead of purely pasting it in the Python code.
-See [here](https://api.slack.com/authentication/best-practices) why you should not do it.
+See [here](https://api.slack.com/authentication/best-practices) why you should do so.

 1. First create a `app` directory for our bot.